High Availability Setup

 Supported Storage Backends

-ACP Server provides three storage options:
+ACP Server provides three storage options:1.
+Memory Store (Default)

 - Use case: Single-instance deployments, development